 “The complacency of those entrusted to protect children is not a neutral failure.
 In the absence of action, complacency becomes complicity.”

 Yet, sadly, I’ve learned that I am not alone.
-There are many other targeted parents in Maine, living in the same grief of loss, and suffering in the silence of it.
+There are many other targeted parents in Maine, mothers and fathers, living in the same grief of loss, and suffering in the silence of it.
 There are children and adult child survivors carrying wounds they should never have to carry, absent the support they so desperately need, and lack the insight and language to give their experience a name, and thus, seek out help.
 Some of these children are now adults of every age group, and are walking through their lives, unaware, unhealed, and being internally shaped by the fictitious narratives constructed by one of the two most important people in their lives, and should be safe with.
 This harm follows children well into their adulthood and into their own families, should they have them one day.
-As I understand from the published literature of experts, adult children who experienced “parental alienation” as children report lasting damage to their mental health, capacity for trust, self-sufficiency, self-identity, and intimate relationships.
+As I understand from the published literature of experts, adult children who experienced a certain type of child psychological abuse, commonly called “parental alienation,” as children report lasting damage to their mental health, capacity for trust, self-sufficiency, self-identity, and intimate relationships.

 This is why I write.